Ruut Tarmo: Biography

-Arrest

-Following the invasion and annexation of Estonia during World War II by the Soviet Union, Tarmo was arrested by Soviet authorities, along with many other artists and intellectuals such as his wife, actress Mari Möldre and author Heiti Talvik, and sentenced to prison.
-Upon his release, he was forbidden to participate in the arts until the death of Joseph Stalin.
+In November 1951, Tarmo and his wife, actress Mari Möldre, were arrested on charges of performing anti-Soviet repertoire and for anti-Soviet jokes and opinions.
+Although the reasoning was not very watertight, they were sentenced to ten years in prison with the deprivation of all rights and the confiscation of all property.
+Tarmo's wife was released after Joseph Stalin's death in July 1954, Tarmo was released from prison in January 1955.
+After his release, he was forbidden to participate in the arts.
 Upon the ban being lifted, Tarmo returned to the stage and screen.
 In 1955, he made his first post-ban film appearance in a comedic short titled Värav nr.
 2, directed by Oleg Lentsius.

-Death and legacy
+From 1955 to 1967, Ruut Tarmo worked again at the Estonian Drama Theater.

+He played also in several television productions and many Estonian films.
+His last film role was in the feature film Keskpäevane praam (English: Midday Ferry).
 Tarmo would remain a popular stage and film actor until his death in Tallinn in 1967.

-In 1971, his wife would write a posthumous biography of the actor; Ruut Tarmo, published by Eesti Raamat in Tallinn.
+In 1971, his wife would write a posthumous biography of the actor; Ruut Tarmo, published by Eesti Raamat.
 In 2010, a play titled Mari ja Ruut was performed at the Estonian Drama Theatre which chronicled the lives of Tarmo and wife Mari Möldre during Tarmo's imprisonment.

+Personal life

+Tarmo was 157 cm tall.
+His wife was Mari Möldre from 1926, his daughter was actress Lia Tarmo.
+He was of part Baltic German descent on his father's side.